Disclaimer: This article was originally posted on July 24, 2019, and has been updated on July 25, 2022, with the latest information.

 - On pre-launch product landing pages, allow customers to “Reserve”, “Pre-Order” or “Pre-Book” the product if possible

 - If the product seems promising, send out an email to your existing subscribers and let them know your product is now available.
 If it’s a small product you can add a section to your current newsletter section “New Arrival”

 - Share it on social channels and let your existing customers/followers know about these products.

-- If you don’t have enough information about an upcoming product then simply create a product page and mention product image, product name, online available date, “notify me” option.
+- If you don’t have enough information about an upcoming product then simply create a product page and mention the product image, product name, online available date, “notify me” option.

 How Should You Handle Outdated Products?

-Its always question for eCommerce websites owner “how should outdated products” will handle.
+Its always a question for eCommerce websites owner “how should outdated products” will handle.
 Here are some best practices for outdated products to provide a better user experience.